m-ruiz21/vRun/README.md

 # vRun
 Bash script that compiles, runs, and (optionally) showns waveform for verilog script.
-This repo specifically
+This repo specifically includes the vRun script and an example config file.

 # Installation
 Go to whatever repository you want to install this in, and run